-In order to provide a safe and respectful environment, the Academy prohibits behaviors including, but not limited to:
+To provide a safe and respectful environment, the Academy prohibits behaviors including, but not limited to:

-- Abusive, threatening, profane or harassing written or verbal communication, either in person, by email or phone - Disruptive behavior that interferes or threatens to interfere with Academy operations, including the effective operation of a classroom or residence hall, an employee's office or duty station, or school grounds, including sporting events and parking lots - Threatening to cause bodily harm to an Academy employee, visitor, fellow parent/guardian or student - Threatening to damage the property of an Academy employee, visitor, fellow parent/guardian or student. - Damaging or destruction of IMSA property - Excessive unscheduled campus visits, emails, phone messages or other written or oral communications - o IMSA staff and administration may not always be immediately available to speak with you.
-The only way to ensure that you are able to speak with a staff member or administrator is to schedule an appointment.
-Staff and administrators have a practice of attempting to return all phone calls and emails within 48 hours.
-Your calls and visits will be responded to consistent with this practice if someone is not immediately available to speak with - Defamatory, offensive or derogatory comments regarding the Academy or Academy staff made publicly to others, including through social media - Any concerns that you may have regarding these matters must be made through the appropriate channels so they can be dealt with fairly, appropriately, and effectively for all
+- 1. Abusive, threatening, profane, or harassing written or verbal communication, either in person, by email, or by phone. - 2.
+Disruptive behavior that interferes or threatens to interfere with Academy operations, including the effective operation of a classroom or residence hall, an employee's office or duty station, or school grounds, including sporting events and parking lots. - 3.
+Threatening to cause bodily harm to an Academy employee, visitor, fellow parent/guardian, or student. - 4.
+Threatening to damage the property of an Academy employee, visitor, fellow parent/guardian, or student. - 5.
+Damaging or destruction of Academy property. - 6.
+Excessive unscheduled campus visits, emails, phone messages, or other written or oral communications. - 7.
+Academy staff and administration may not always be immediately available to discuss the situation.
+The only way to ensure that you can speak with a staff member or administrator is to schedule an appointment. - 8.
+Staff and administrators will attempt to return all phone calls and emails within 48 business hours.
+Calls and visits will be responded to consistent with this practice if someone is not immediately available. - 9.
+Defamatory, offensive, or derogatory comments regarding the Academy or Academy staff made publicly to others, including through social media.
+Any concerns that may arise regarding these matters must be made through the appropriate channels so they can be dealt with fairly, appropriately, and effectively for all.